jonathancross/jc-docs/Bitcoin_mobile_privacy.md

 1. Install and [configure Tor](https://www.torproject.org/docs/installguide.html.en), then ensure it is properly routing traffic over the Tor network.
 2. [Install Bitcoin Core](https://bitcoin.org/en/download).
 The wallet can be disabled, you only need `bitcoind`.
-3. [Configure Bitcoin Core to run as a Tor hidden service](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md). **IMPORATANT** Do now skip this step as this provides all the security / privacy benefits listed here.
+3. [Configure Bitcoin Core to run as a Tor hidden service](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md).<br>**IMPORATANT** Do not skip this step as this provides all the security / privacy benefits outlined here.
 4. Use the Tor hidden service as the "Trusted peer" as shown in the Android Bitcoin Wallet screen shots below.

 Once you have it all setup, you can [check your Tor hidden service is recognized on the bitcoin network](https://bitnodes.21.co/nodes/) and then configure your mobile to use the `.onion` address as shown below.